ZZQ-NTU/zzq.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Computer Science at Nanyang Technological University (NTU), Singapore, supervised by Prof. Gao Cong and Prof. Siqiang Luo.
+I am a PhD candidate in the College of Computing and Data Science (CCDS) at Nanyang Technological University (NTU), Singapore, supervised by Prof. Gao Cong and Prof. Siqiang Luo.
+Prior to joining NTU, I received my Bachelor's degree in Software Engineering from Dalian University of Technology.

 My research interests lie broadly in **urban computing, spatiotemporal data mining, graph learning, multimodal representation learning, and causal inference**.
 My research aims to develop data-driven and causal learning methods for understanding and modeling complex urban systems.